Futsy/vscode-headerpatterns/README.md

 # Patterns

+**Only works on Windows - Requires you to run as Admin to have the patterns applied**

 Patterns is an extension that sets the background of your header/menu bars/settings and/or editor to a nice background pattern.
 It works by editing the CSS file used by Visual Code and looks pretty cool.

 > If you get a warning saying: "Your Code installation appears to be corrupt.
 Please reinstall." try running as admin or hiding the message (it displays due to the CSS system file being changed).